 Secure Hosting’s cloud hosting and dedicated servers are housed in two Bahamas data centers (at Nassau and Freeport) plus a Bermuda data center (at Hamilton).
 This vendor boldly guarantees 100% network connectivity.

 Pricing and Support

-Secure Hosting accepts payments via PayPal, credit cards, and wire transfer, and you can choose to be billed on a monthly or yearly basis.
-Although it does state that there are no setup fees or hidden charges, Secure Hosting’s website doesn’t include detailed price information, so you’ll have to contact the company to get a quote.
+Secure Hosting offers multiple payment options including PayPal, credit cards, and wire transfer, and you can choose to pay on a monthly or yearly basis.
+While they mention that there are no setup fees or hidden charges, their website lacks detailed pricing information.
+To get a quote, you’ll need to reach out to the company directly.